Ohhhmanitsdan/movie-tracker/README.md

 A private, shared watchlist for two friends to track movies and TV shows.
 Built with Next.js App Router, TypeScript, Tailwind, MongoDB, and OMDB for metadata.

 ## Features
-- Username/password login that issues a 2h JWT session in an HTTP-only, SameSite=None cookie (`epsilon_session` by default).
+- Username/password login that issues a 2h JWT session in an HTTP-only, SameSite=None cookie (default name `session_token`).
 - OMDB-powered search to auto-fill poster, synopsis, year, and genres (trailers not available in OMDB).
 - Drag-and-drop custom ordering that persists.
 - Skull ratings, status tracking, notes, filters, sorting, and a random picker that respects filters.